HosemZeng/Memos/Readme.txt

-It's a tested program in SwiftUI.
+It's a studying program in SwiftUI.